 The first strand focuses on skills mismatch at the onset of workers’ careers.
 The research will identify and compare the relative importance of various sources of mismatching at the micro level (uncertainties about abilities, job characteristics and psychological constraints), so that early interventions on individuals may help reduce the unfavorable consequences of mismatches.
 The analysis will apply the combined approaches of randomized controlled trials (RCT), reduced form, and structural modeling techniques to (i) jointly analyze the roles and processes of beliefs about abilities, pecuniary and non-pecuniary aspects of jobs on occupational choices, and (ii) identify the relative importance of the sources and mechanisms affecting mismatching at the early stages of careers.

 The second strand concentrates on analyzing aggregate factors at the macro level - such as changes in the distribution of job offers - which could affect worker-job allocations at any career stages.
-The recent global shock from the Covid-19 pandemic and the growing technological transformation call for a deeper assessment of the issues as they are likely to cause drastic changes in job offer distributions (characteristics and match quality) and result in unequal impacts across skill and experience distributions.
-Using the RCT, online job postings, and matched employer-employee data, I will study (i) the roles of beliefs, and changes in job characteristic distribution due to the pandemic on mismatching, and (ii) the drivers of the unequal impacts of changes in firms’ technologies on worker-job allocations.
+The growing technological transformation such as AI calls for a deeper assessment of the issues as they are likely to cause drastic changes in job offer distributions (characteristics and match quality) and result in unequal impacts across skill and experience distributions.
+Using the RCT, online job postings, and matched employer-employee data, I will study (i) the roles of beliefs on mismatching, and (ii) the drivers of the unequal impacts of changes in technologies on worker-job allocations.

 Co-investigators: